saastechacademy/foundation/moqui-framework/beginner/getting-started.md

 ### Tasks
 Learn Moqui and related technologies to complete following tasks.
+1. Prepare step-by-step work plan tasks listed below.
-1. Configure the Moqui Framework on your local machine.
+2. Configure the Moqui Framework on your local machine.
 2. Verify that the application is up and running.
 3. Configure the `xsd` files for Entity Definition, Service Definition, and Service REST API XML schema locations in your IDE.
 4. Clone the "moqui-training" repository into the `component` folder under `runtime` in `moqui-framework`.